 M.Sc.
-1970-1976 University of Buenos Aires, Faculty of Sciences, Argentina macromolecules into the central nervous system.
-Honor received:
+1970-1976 Biological Sciences University of Buenos Aires, Faculty of Sciences, Argentina Area of study: Physiology and Biochemistry, Thesis: Penetration of macromolecules into the central nervous system.
+Honor received: 1973 - 1975.

-Biological Sciences Major Field: Physiology and Biochemistry, Thesis: Penetration of

 Ph.D.
-1977-1982 The Hebrew University of Jerusalem, Hadassah Medical Biochemistry of School, Dept of Parasitology and S.F.Kuvin Centre for the of malaria parasites.

-ParasiticProtozoa Study of Tropical and Infection Diseases.
+1977-1982 Biochemistry of ParasiticProtozoa The Hebrew University of Jerusalem, Hadassah Medical School, Dept. of Parasitology and S.F.Kuvin Centre for the Study of Tropical and Infection Diseases.
 Jerusalem, Israel.

-Thesis: Characterization of intracellular and excreted components
+Thesis: Characterization of intracellular and excreted components of malaria parasites.